foyez/oop/README.md

 ```

 ## Polymorphism & Inheritance

-**1. The same class method works in a similar waay for different classes**
+**1. The same class method works in a similar way for different classes**
 A common implementation of this is to have a method in a base (or parent) class that is overriden by a subclass.
 This is called method **overridening**.

 * Each subclass will have a different implementation of the method.